 Once you've enjoyed London from the ground level and are wondering which things to do next, it's a great idea to head upwards and look down on the city's many famous buildings and attractions.

-Here are some recommendations for enjoying breathtaking views across the city.
+Here are 20 top spots for enjoying breathtaking views across the city:

 - Try to spot famous landmarks from the London Eye, a 135-metre-high (443 ft) rotating observation wheel offering 360-degree views over London.

 - Soak up breathtaking views of up to 40 miles (25km) across London and beyond from The View from The Shard, which includes an open-air Skydeck on level 72 of one of Europe's tallest buildings.

 - Before sliding down the world’s longest and tallest tunnel slide at the ArcelorMittal Orbit in Queen Elizabeth Olympic Park, take a moment to appreciate the incredible view.

 - You might want to take a deep breath in before you cross Tower Bridge’s high-level walkway, which boasts a thrilling glass floor offering unique views over the river.

 - Head to Tate Modern’s free open viewing terrace before tucking into delicious food at Tate Modern restaurant – ideally located to watch the sunset behind London's skyline.

 - Take in aerial views of London's skyline, as you glide above the river from the Greenwich Peninsula to the Royal Docks, in the IFS Cloud Cable Car.